ggreer/geoff.greer.fm/miata/index.md

 [![Old tail light next to the newly installed one](/photos/miata/thumbs/IMG_2342.JPG)](/photos/miata/IMG_2342.JPG)

-Part of the the windshield cowling had broken off, so I ordered replacement and installed it.
+Part of the the windshield cowling had broken off, so I ordered a replacement and installed it.
 The plastic was aged from sunlight and time, so the new cowling improved the look of the car.
 The wiper frames could use some new paint, but I haven't gotten around to that yet.

 [![New cowling installed](/photos/miata/thumbs/IMG_2341.JPG)](/photos/miata/IMG_2341.JPG)